secretstartups/handbook/business-technology/data-team/platform/data-quality/index.html.md

 1. All data quality issues relating to the detection rules on the [TD: Product Data Quality Scorecard](https://app.periscopedata.com/app/gitlab/887191/TD:-Product-Data-Quality-Scorecard---Overview-V1.0) should be opened and triaged in the Data Quality Project.
 Issues in scope that are opened in the Data Team project can be moved to the Data Quality project.

-1. The triager should apply the following lables to help determine next steps on the issue:
+1. The triager should apply the following labels to help determine next steps on the issue:
     1. [Workflow Status Label](https://gitlab.com/groups/gitlab-data/-/labels?utf8=%E2%9C%93&subscribed=&search=workflow): Pick `workflow
 1 - triage` to start
     1. [Prioritization Type](https://gitlab.com/groups/gitlab-data/-/labels?utf8=%E2%9C%93&subscribed=&search=Priority+Label%3A+): Pick `Priority